Chart / Charts / Chart Types / Cartesian / Series / Bar Series

 Palette

 The bar series can have an associated palette, in which case the Fill properties of the series / data points is discarded.
-The following code snippet shows how to apply a palette filling:
+The following code snippet shows how to apply a palette filling to a bar series:

 C#